kinvolk/.github/.github/ISSUE_TEMPLATE/enhancement-or-feature-request.md

 ---
 name: Enhancement or Feature request
-about: Suggest a new feature for Flatcar Container Linux
+about: Suggest a new feature
 title: ''
 labels: "kind/feature"
 assignees: ''